MisShenanigans/Niche-Holiday-Calendar/README.md

 ## As a user, I would like to move to tomorrow and yesterday to see if they are niche.
 ## As a user, I want to be able save my NicheGlossary to file, (if so I choose)
 ## As a user, I want to be able to load my NicheGlossary from file (if I so choose)
+## As a user, I want to be able to remove a Niche Holiday from the Glossary